Viqarunnisa Noon School and College: History

 The school began as Ramna Preparatory School in 1947.
-Austrian—Pakistani social worker Begum Viqar un Nisa Noon, wife of the then-governor of East Pakistan, Firoz Khan Noon, was impressed when she visited in 1950.
+Austrian-Pakistani social worker Begum Viqar un Nisa Noon, wife of the then governor of East Pakistan, Firoz Khan Noon, was impressed when she visited the school in 1950.
 With her support, the school moved to Bailey Road, where it was renamed in her honour on 14 January 1952.

-It soon expanded to a high school and, in 1956, prepared students for Senior Cambridge Examination.
-In 1978, it started a college section with higher secondary courses.
-In 1986, a day shift was introduced in the main campus.
-The school opened additional branches in Azimpur, Bashundhara, and Dhanmondi.
-In 1989, a parent, Sagira Morshed Salam, was killed by a mugger in an attempted mugging in front of the school.
+It soon expanded into a high school and, in 1956, began preparing students for the Senior Cambridge Examination.
+In 1978, it introduced a college section offering higher secondary courses.
+In 1986, a day shift was introduced at the main campus.

+The school later opened additional branches in Azimpur, Bashundhara, and Dhanmondi.

 A team from the school participated in an international handball tournament in Denmark in 1992.

-In 1995, the school introduced English medium courses.
+In 1995, the school introduced English-version courses.